Buyer Possession Before Closing

 - The sale might fall through due to a mortgage underwriting problem, meaning the buyers' loan can't be approved even after a thorough review of their documents.
 Should this happen, the listing agent is back to square one, trying to find another buyer for the home, but this time with an unwanted tenant in place.
 In a perfect world, the former buyers vacate, but agents find out the hard way that homeowners sometimes have to take legal action to remove former buyers.

 - The buyers might feel the house is already theirs and begin to make changes — maybe changes the owner wouldn't appreciate.
 If the house doesn't close, the owners may be stuck with the buyers' improvements.
+Be sure to treat this time as if the new buyers are your guests and that they understand it is not yet their home.

 - The buyers might start making lists of extra repairs they want to see completed before closing.
 Most often, these aren't genuine repairs, they're simply things the buyers would like to see changed.
 This can be especially frustrating if you've already gone through the inspection and repair process.
+Be sure to stipulate that before they move in early that any and all repairs are spelled out in the contract and have already been agreed to.

 - Worst case scenario: The buyers may trash the house.